 In these circumstances you must cease acting - usually for both clients - unless you are a firm and can put effective safeguards in place.
 This will need to include separate fee earners acting for the clients.

 The courts have made it clear that such safeguards require established, structural separation within a firm so that confidential information cannot pass from the lawyer acting for one client to the other lawyer.

 An individual solicitor cannot therefore act for both clients in these circumstances.
 See our guidance on confidentiality for more information.
-[Guidance on confidentiality will be available from 25 November 2019]

 - you are satisfied it is reasonable for you to act for all the clients

 In deciding whether it is reasonable to act for all of the clients, you will want to consider factors such as:

 - The respective knowledge and bargaining power of the clients.
 Is one party particularly vulnerable or in a relatively weak position and should be referred for independent advice?
 For example, one client may be an individual and the other a corporate entity with access to an in-house legal team.
 Or it could be that one client may be facing financial problems which would put them under pressure to reach an agreement that might not be in their best interests.

 - The extent to which there will need to be negotiations between the clients.
 The more serious any unresolved issues are, then the less it is likely to be reasonable for you to act.

 - Any particular benefits to the clients (eg speed, convenience, cost) from you acting for both.